scerioli/Global-Preferences-Survey/Article/Appendix.md

 - **Time since women’s suffrage:** This indicator was build based on the data about the year of suffrage in a given country taken from the [Inter-Parliamentary Union Website](http://www.ipu.org/wmn-e/suffrage.htm#Note1).
 For several countries more than one date where provided (for example, the right to be elected and the right to vote).
 We use the last date when both vote and stand for election rights were granted, with no other restrictions commented.
 Some countries were colonies or within a union of the countries (for instance, Kazakhstan in the Soviet Union).
 For these countries, the rights to vote and be elected might be technically granted two times within a union and as an independent state.
 In this case, we kept the first date.
 It was difficult to decide on South Africa because its history shows the racism part very entangled with women's rights [@SAHO].
 We kept the latest date when also Black women could vote.
 For Nigeria, considering the distinctions between North and South, we decided to keep only the North data because, again, it was showing the completeness of the country and it was the last date.

-In this work we additionally involve the following index:
+In the extended analysis, we also involve the following index:

 - **United Nation Development Programme Gender Development Index** taken from [Human Development Reports 2020](https://hdr.undp.org/en/content/gender-development-index-gdi).
 Note that we have downloaded the two tables of the Human Development Index for males and females, and used the ratio of the two as a GDI index, as described in the report.